-- Drinking too much alcohol.
+Drinking too much alcohol.
 Over time, heavy drinking can damage your heart.
-Having more than two drinks a day can raise your blood pressure.
+Having more than two drinks a day for men and more than one drink a day for women may affect your blood pressure.

 - Stress.
-High levels of stress can lead to a temporary, but dramatic, increase in blood pressure.
+High levels of stress can lead to a temporary increase in blood pressure.
 If you try to relax by eating more, using tobacco or drinking alcohol, you may only increase problems with high blood pressure.

 - Certain chronic conditions.
-Certain chronic conditions also may increase your risk of high blood pressure, including high cholesterol, diabetes, kidney disease and sleep apnea.
+Certain chronic conditions also may increase your risk of high blood pressure, such as kidney disease and sleep apnea.

 Sometimes pregnancy contributes to high blood pressure, as well.

 Although high blood pressure is most common in adults, children may be at risk, too.
 For some children, high blood pressure is caused by problems with the kidneys or heart.
-But for a growing number of kids, poor lifestyle habits — such as an unhealthy diet and lack of exercise — contribute to high blood pressure.
+But for a growing number of kids, poor lifestyle habits, such as an unhealthy diet, obesity and lack of exercise, contribute to high blood pressure.